Toyota mulls legal action against Brexit group for logo use

-On one "Vote Leave" flyer, Toyota's logo appeared next to those of five other major companies including Unilever and automakers Nissan and Vauxhall with the message: "Major employers ... have all said they'll stay in the UK whatever the result of the referendum."
+On one "Vote Leave" flyer, Toyota's logo appeared next to those of five other major companies including fellow automakers Nissan and Vauxhall with the message: "Major employers ... have all said they'll stay in the UK whatever the result of the referendum."

 Toyota, which built more than one in 10 of Britain's 1.6 million new cars last year, said in February it believed a vote on June 23 to stay in the bloc would be better for its operations and long-term competitiveness.